Jupa8877/aurora-police-crime-data-analysis/README.md

 - Strategic crime pattern analysis (temporal & spatial)
 - SQL-based ETL and data validation
-- Hotspot trend detection
+- Hotspot and emerging trend detection
-- Real-time and monthly summary reporting
+- Monthly summary reporting
 - Translating analysis into **resource deployment insights**
 - Communicating findings clearly for **non-technical stakeholders**

 ## Core Analytical Questions

 1. **When** do crime incidents occur most frequently?
-2. **Where** are incidents concentrated?
+2. **Where** are incidents concentrated, and which areas are emerging hotspots?
 3. How can these insights inform **patrol planning, staffing, and enforcement priorities**?

 ## Data Overview